The Right to Vote: Should They Have It?

 January 21, 2006

 Have you ever read any of those “How to write an essay” guides?
 They usually hand them out in first-year classes.
 They’re supposedly full of helpful tips and techniques that no one bothers to remember.
 First on the list?
 Start writing early.
 So when that great motivator–last minute panic–sets in, you have one more thing to kick yourself about as you hit the Caffeine and Tylenol.
 Don’t worry though, you’re not really as screwed as you think you are.
 If you work productively instead of into a frenzied froth,you just might end up with an essay to be proud of.
+If you don’t, well, you always can use essaywanted writers to help you out.

 Little Fish In A Big Bowl: Moving To Toronto